 1.8.7.2.2.3 In the case of a modification of a product with a valid, expired or withdrawn type approval, the relevant type examination, testing, inspection and approval are limited to the parts of the product that have been modified.

-The modification shall meet the provisions of RID/ADR applicable at the time of the modification.
+The modification shall meet the provisions of ADR applicable at the time of the modification.
 For all parts of the product not affected by the modification, the documentation of the initial type approval remains valid.

 A modification may apply to one or more product(s) covered by the same type approval.

-Where the modified product satisfies all applicable provisions, a supplementary approval certificate for the modification shall be issued to the owner or operator by the competent authority or inspection body of any RID Contracting State/Contracting Party to ADR in conformity with Chapters 6.2 and 6.8.
-For tanks, battery-vehicles/battery-wagons or MEGCs, a copy shall be kept as part of the tank record.
+Where the modified product satisfies all applicable provisions, a supplementary approval certificate for the modification shall be issued to the owner or operator by the competent authority or inspection body of any Contracting Party to ADR in conformity with Chapters 6.2 and 6.8.
+For tanks, battery-vehicles or MEGCs, a copy shall be kept as part of the tank record.

 1.8.7.3 Supervision of manufacture

-1.8.7.3.1 The manufacturer shall take all the necessary measures to ensure that the manufacturing process complies with the applicable provisions of RID/ADR and of the type approval certificate, the technical documentation according to 1.8.7.8.3 and reports.
+1.8.7.3.1 The manufacturer shall take all the necessary measures to ensure that the manufacturing process complies with the applicable provisions of ADR and of the type approval certificate, the technical documentation according to 1.8.7.8.3 and reports.

 1.8.7.3.23 The manufacturing process shall be subject to supervision by the relevant body.